colorjar/qs-component/README.md

 React component for seamless query string state values.

 ## Motivation
 One of the frequent tasks with creating Javascript apps is managing browser history for users.
-A common approach is to keep the most relevant values in the query string; this library provides binding query string values seamlessly with React component state.
-As well as providing a simple interface for coupling to any router, we also offer a react-router implementation, but would gladly support your router.
-If you'd like to see support for your router, please open an issue and let us know!
+A common approach is to keep the most relevant values in the query string; as we developed more and more pages with React, we found ourselves frequently mapping query string values to React component state values more or less directly, so we developed a component to do it.

+`qs-component` creates a seamless data binding to a `state.qstate` object that transparently reflects the current query string value.

 ## Implementations
 Currently we only offer support for [react-router](https://github.com/reactjs/react-router).
 If you'd like to see your router supported, please let us know!